jupyter/docker-stacks/docs/using/specifics.md

 ##### Standalone Mode in Python

-The **same Python version** need to be used on the notebook (where the driver is located) and on the Spark workers.
+The **same Python version** needs to be used on the notebook (where the driver is located) and on the Spark workers.
 The python version used at driver and worker side can be adjusted by setting the environment variables `PYSPARK_PYTHON` and / or `PYSPARK_DRIVER_PYTHON`, see [Spark Configuration][spark-conf] for more information.

 ```python